Court of Appeal rules employers can enhance maternity pay without increasing shared parental pay

 On Monday 20 May 2019, Maria Miller MP, the Chair of the Women and Equalities Committee, introduced a 10-minute Rule Bill in the House of Commons to protect pregnant women and new mothers from redundancy.

-Pregnancy and Maternity (Redundancy Protection) Bill 2019 will prohibit employers from making employees redundant during pregnancy, maternity leave and for six months after the end of maternity leave.
+If passed, the Pregnancy and Maternity (Redundancy Protection) Bill 2019 will prohibit employers from making employees redundant during pregnancy, maternity leave and for six months after the end of maternity leave.
 An exception applies where the employer is closing down the business (or part of it) in which the pregnant woman or new mother is employed.

 It will also apply to women who experience a stillbirth or miscarriage.